-Health tech startup Wellpepper compete in and won the Alexa Diabetes Challenge.
+Health tech startup Wellpepper competes with its Wellpepper app and won the Alexa Diabetes Challenge.
 The bold move began in April with the aim of using Amazon’s Alexa voice assistant in conjunction with another device to help those who are newly-diagnosed with type 2 diabetes.
 Merck sponsored the contest, with collaboration from Amazon Web Services (AWS) and Luminary Labs.
 The prize for the challenge was $125,000.

 If left undetected, diabetic peripheral neuropathy can lead to foot ulcers, and other foot complications.
 These include amputations and increased hospital consultations, and may lead to an increased number of diabetes-related deaths.

-It was the first time for Seattle-based company Wellpepper to enter a device in a competition.
-The company offers a “new patient experience” – their patient engagement platform enables doctors to prescribe custom treatment plans.
+It was the first time for Seattle-based company Wellpepper to enter a device, particularly its Wellpepper app, in a competition.
+The company offers a “new patient experience” – their patient engagement platform enables doctors to prescribe custom, treatment plans.
 It also helps patients and care teams to communicate with one another in real time, expanding care beyond the confines of a clinic.

 Amazon is not the only tech company that has put up a diabetes program.
 Other tech companies like Apple, Google, and Fitbit have their own programs, principally using wearables to detect diabetes or to monitor blood glucose levels.